10up/distributor/.github/hookdoc-tmpl/README.md

 ### Running Locally

-If you are compiling Distributor locally, note that there is a minimum requirement of Node.js 8.10.
-If you're using an older version of Node, then it will not compile correctly.
+If you are compiling Distributor locally, note that the recommended version of Node.js is version 16.x.
+The minimum version required is Node.js 8.10.

+An `.nvmrc` file is included in the plugin repository.
+It's recommended you install [fnm (fast node manager)](https://github.com/Schniz/fnm/), [nvm (node version manager)](https://github.com/nvm-sh/nvm) or similar when developing locally.

 ### Testing